AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    access.
 To request new instructors, contact CS-IT and ask that people be added/removed from your group ``jupyter-$coursename``.

+   a.
+Primary group owner (e.g. main instructor or professor).
+Data is stored in a group according to :doc:`Science-IT data policy
+   <datapolicy>`, and this person is in change of knowing what data
+   exists, granting access and telling us what to do with the data long-term and they should be a long-term staff member.
+There can be deputies (e.g. head TA) which can grant access.

 5. A list of students (Aalto usernames).
 This can be null if anyone with an Aalto account should be able to access the environment (this is recommended to be as open as possible and to save manual